DamianBudelewski/shinyproxy-provisioning/README.md

 # Shinyapp deployment
-Shiny is an R package that makes it easy to build interactive web apps straight from R. This project is all about deploying existing shiny app `NYC_Metro_Vis` link in description, usign Azure Cloud environment.
+Shiny is an R package that makes it easy to build interactive web apps straight from R. This project is all about deploying existing shiny app `NYC_Metro_Vis` usign Azure Cloud environment and automation tools.

 Tools used in this project:
 * Terraform